PaymentSuite/StripeBundle/README.md

 Installing Payment Environment
 =====

 StripeBundle works using an standard, defined in PaymentCoreBundle.
-You will find [here](http://github.com/mmoreram/PaymentCoreBundle) everything about how to configure your environment to work with this suite
+You will find [here](http://github.com/mmoreram/PaymentCoreBundle) everything about how to configure your environment to work with this suite.

 Installing Stripe Bundle
 =====